wilsontelab/agFree-docs/docs/11_genome-resources/33_in-silico-digestion.md

 You will typically submit these jobs to your shared server job scheduler, but could do it in an interactive shell.

-Indices are placed in the preexisting genome folder.
+Indices are placed in the pre-existing genome folder.

 You could use `genome index` output as `--re-sites-dir` for ligFree analysis, but using post-alignment `locate`, below, provides better RFLP sensitivity.